SenseLogic/PHOENIX/README.md

 phoenix --extract --trim --create PHX/ PHP/
 ```

-Converts the Phoenix files of the input folder into matching PHP files in the output folder, extracting trimmed styling files and creating the output folders if needed.
+Converts the Phoenix files of the input folder into matching PHP files in the output folder, extracting trimmed style files and creating the output folders if needed.

 ```bash
 phoenix --extract --trim --create --watch PHX/ PHP/
 ```

-Converts the Phoenix files of the input folder into matching PHP files in the output folder, extracting trimmed styling files and creating the output folders if needed, then watches the Phoenix files for modifications.
+Converts the Phoenix files of the input folder into matching PHP files in the output folder, extracting trimmed style files and creating the output folders if needed, then watches the Phoenix files for modifications.

 ## Version